-Time tests concern the average times of response per number of threads ntPMS is the PMS network time depending on the network infrastructure
+Time tests concern the average times of response per number of threads

 To obtain the web service response time, it has to be considered also the performances of the related License database.
 Each thread is associated to an instance of the web service which performs one or more queries over the database and some data processing.
 Web service time response results as: